Embarkation Port: Cebu

 Our Guide will pick you up from the airport or your hotel and bring you to the Infiniti, where after a brief welcome and safety briefing, you will be assigned cabins.
 The cruise director will have a full dive schedule ready for you.

-This being our transition trip, we will explore the Visayas and Bohol region and then travel to Unesco World Heritage Site, Tubbataha Reef National Park before disembarking in Puerto Princessa.
+This being our transition trip, we will explore the Visayas and Bohol region and then travel to Unesco World Heritage Site, Tubbataha Reefs Natural Park before disembarking in Puerto Princessa.

-Cabilao Island, Bohol: Encounter Barracudas, dogtooth tunas, giant trevallies and schools of hammerheads!
+Cabilao Island, Bohol: Encounter Barracudas, dogtooth tunas, giant trevallies.
 Also enjoy stumbling on macro marine life like sea horses and nudis.

 Balicasag: A marine sanctuary in Bohol, you will definitely remember exploring its famous dive sites where beautiful corals are teeming with reef life and whale sharks!